joey-qytyku/OS-90-i386/docs/Memory.md

 At startup, the memory manager generates the page tables for the kernel.

 New page mappings can be loaded from C using inline assembly because the kernel never moves.
-Writing to CR3 will always refresh the TLB. iF CR3 does not need to be changed, it is not written.
+Writing to CR3 will always refresh the TLB.
+If CR3 does not need to be changed, it is not written.

 # Kernel API